 Tina Hashemi is a jazz vocalist based out of Central Virginia and Philadelphia.
 She began her studies with Danielle Wertz in high school and went on to graduate from the University of Virginia, where she studied jazz vocal performance under Stephanie Nakasian and John D’earth.

-Her pure, unaffected tone, her sense of swing, and her creativity as an improviser with big ears and stores of imagination has made her a favorite with some of the most advanced musicians in the Virginia/D.C. area.
-Paul Langosch, who played with Tony Bennett for decades, Daniel Clarke, who was KD Lang’s pianist, Devonne Harris, member of Butcher Brown, and tenor saxophonist Charles Owens are now colleagues and fans of the sweet sensibility she brings to classic jazz standards and the Great American Songbook.
-In 2024, Tina was awarded 3rd place in the international Ella Fitzgerald Jazz Vocal Competition based out of Blues Alley that was judged by the New York Voices.
+Her pure, unaffected tone, her sense of swing, and her creativity as an improviser with big ears and stores of imagination has made her a favorite with some of the top musicians in the Virginia/D.C. area.
+Paul Langosch, who played with Tony Bennett for decades, Devonne Harris, member of Butcher Brown, and tenor saxophonist Charles Owens are now colleagues and fans of the sweet sensibility she brings to classic jazz standards and the Great American Songbook.
+In 2024, Tina was awarded 3rd place in the international Ella Fitzgerald Jazz Vocal Competition.

 Tina is in the process of recording a new album with some old and newfound musical friends.
 Her growth as an emerging artist continues as she explores her own unique voice in jazz music.